-Are you someone who loves to read and think deeply about how to connect your faith with all areas of life, especially work?
-Are you a leader?
-Do you long to explore what good works God created you to do?
+Are you someone who loves to read and think deeply about how to connect your faith with all areas of life, including your daily work?
+Would you like to grow as a leader?
+Do you long to explore what good works God created you to do—in both your personal and public life?
 Gotham Fellowship offers you a place and an opportunity to do that.

 Gotham Fellowship is a nine-month intensive training program designed to equip primarily 20 & 30-something men and women for Gospel leadership in their workplaces and beyond.
-Primarily offering content in the areas of theological training, spiritual and personal development, this class offers:
+Primarily offering content in the areas of leadership development, theological training, and spiritual and personal development, this class offers:

 At the core of our program is the commitment to consider how the Gospel impacts every area of life.
 We develop a worldview that draws from the deep resources of the Reformed tradition and is sufficiently robust to engage the diverse and complex culture of the Chicagoland area.